ymmah/ledgerrecogniser/README.md

 -	Allow user to design template to identify regions (with lines of rows and columns) which is applicable to a batch of similar files.
 This will automate the manual selection process of areas to recognise and enable batch processing of such files
 -	Can we extend the recognition from digits to letters (i.e. on counterparty names and other characters)?

-## 6. Publications

-<p align="justify">The recognition tool was used as the basis for Bank of England Working Paper No. 691, [The Bank of England as lender of last resort: new historical evidence from daily transactional data](https://www.bankofengland.co.uk/working-paper/2017/the-bank-of-england-as-lender-of-last-resort-new-historical-evidence-from-daily-transactional-data/) .
-Data can be found [here](https://www.bankofengland.co.uk/-/media/boe/files/research/the-bank-of-england-as-lender-of-last-resort-historical-dataset.xlsb?la=en&hash=5BC1800E6C6188AABEB79C8AEF6D5DFC5688B3B1)